-The truth is, I’ve been to both Copper Canyon and the Grand Canyon, and the one in Arizona is a spectacular photo opportunity, but Copper Canyon is a visit to another planet.
+The truth is, I've been to both Copper Canyon and the Grand Canyon, and the one in Arizona is a fabulous photo opportunity.
+Still, Copper Canyon is a visit to another planet.

-It’s an adventure into some of the most startling landscapes you’ve ever seen, and there’s far more to do then just look at them.
+It's an adventure into some of the most startling landscapes you've ever seen, and there's far more to do than look at them.

-This is, after all, where ultra-marathoning was started by the Tarahumara Indians, a people so bad-ass they started running sixty miles through the canyons in flip-flops for fun.
+This is, after all, is where the Tarahumara Indians started ultra-marathoning, a people so bad-ass they started running sixty miles through the canyons in flip-flops for fun.